 Tracking Error Risk.
 The Fund's return may not match or achieve a high degree of correlation with the return of the Underlying Index.
 This may be due to, among other factors, the Fund holding cash under certain circumstances in lieu of Underlying Index securities, such as when the Fund is subject to delays converting U.S. dollars into a foreign currency to purchase foreign securities and unable to invest in certain constituents of the Underlying Index due to regulatory constraints, trading suspensions, and legal restrictions imposed by foreign governments.
-To the extent that the Fund employs a representative sampling strategy or calculates its NAV based on fair value prices and the value of the Underlying Index is based on securities' closing prices on local foreign markets, the Fund's ability to track the Underlying Index may be adversely affected.
+To the extent that the Fund employs a representative sampling strategy or calculates its NAV based on fair value prices and the value of the Underlying Index is based on securities' closing prices on local foreign markets, the Fund's ability to track the Underlying Index may be adversely affected

 Market Risk.
 The values of the Fund's holdings could decline generally or could underperform other investments.
-In addition, there is a risk that policy changes by the U.S. Government, Federal Reserve, and/or other government actors could cause volatility in global financial markets and negative sentiment, which could have a negative impact on the Fund and could result in losses.
+In addition, there is a risk that policy changes by the U.S. Government, Federal Reserve, and/or other government actors could cause volatility in global financial markets, negative sentiment and higher levels of Fund redemptions, which could have a negative impact on the Fund and could result in losses.
 Geopolitical and other risks, including environmental and public health risks may add to instability in world economies and markets generally.
 Changes in value may be temporary or may last for extended periods.
 Further, the Fund is susceptible to the risk that certain investments may be difficult or impossible to sell at a favorable time or price.
 Market developments may also cause the Fund's investments to become less liquid and subject to erratic price movements.
+Such market developments may also cause the Fund to encounter difficulties in timely honoring redemptions.

 High Portfolio Turnover Risk.
-The Fund may incur high portfolio turnover rates, which may increase the Fund's brokerage commission costs and negatively impact the Fund's performance.
+The Fund may incur high turnover rates, which may increase the Fund's brokerage commission costs and negatively impact the Fund's performance.
 Such portfolio turnover also may generate net short-term capital gains.